Nayni/WA-Radar-CORE/README.md

 14. Go to the **Actions** tab
 15. Check **Custom**
 16. Expand the Text Editor of **Custom Code** and paste the [init code](/CORE_Init.lua) into the editor
 17. You've intsalled radar CORE!
+Start coding your own boss radar functions or use one of the [examples](/examples/archimonde_radar.lua)

 ## API Documentation